 - 1. the assessment item is a major assessment item; or - 2. the assessment item is a minor assessment item and the Course Co-ordinator has specified in the Course Outline that students may apply the online Adverse Circumstances system; - 3. you are requesting a change of placement; or - 4. the course has a compulsory attendance requirement.

 Before applying you must refer to the Adverse Circumstance Affecting Assessment Items Procedure available at:

-https://policies.newcastle.edu.au/document/view-current.php?id=236 https://www.newcastle.edu.au/current-students/no-room-for/policies-and-procedures that support a safe and respectful environment at the University.
+https://policies.newcastle.edu.au/document/view-current.php?id=236.

 Important Policy Information